🌬️ Our breath is our mirror 🪞

 Our breath reflects our relaxation, tension, fear, or pain.

-If we don’t consciously guide it, it adapts to our emotional state.
+If we don’t consciously guide , it adapts to our emotional state.

 Every form of stress immediately triggers an alarm reaction in the brain – preparing the body for fight or flight.